 - Bennett Centres Family

-Long Term Care residences are where Ontario adults can live and receive 24-hour nursing, personal care and help with their daily activities.
+Long-Term Care residences are where Ontario adults can live and receive 24-hour nursing, personal care and help with their daily activities.
 You might occasionally hear these homes referred to by names used in the past: nursing homes, municipal homes for the aged, or charitable homes.
-In order to qualify for residency in a Long Term Care home, you must have significant healthcare needs.
-There is a great demand for accommodation in Long Term Care, and there can be significant waiting lists.
-Operation of all Long Term Care homes in Ontario falls under the Long Term Care Homes Act (2007) and the Ontario Ministry of Health and Long Term Care regulates and inspects each home.
+In order to qualify for residency in a Long-Term Care home, you must have significant healthcare needs.
+There is a great demand for accommodation in Long-Term Care, and there can be significant waiting lists.
+Operation of all Long-Term Care homes in Ontario falls under the Fixing Long-Term Care Act, 2021 and the Ontario Ministry of Health and Long-Term Care regulates and inspects each home.
 There is a Residents Bill of Rights that each home must adhere to, and all homes have Resident and Family Councils as a means for communication and feedback.